ilg-physics-ucsb/physics6-manual/6BL/OhmsLaw/OhmsLaw.md

 6. If you did decide to take 10 points, neatly tabulate your data, then plot them with current on the *x*-axis and voltage on the *y*-axis.

 ::: Question
-a) If you took only one data point, use Ohm&&rsquo;s Law to calculate the resistance of the set of three resistors connected in parallel.
+a) If you took only one data point, use Ohm&rsquo;s Law to calculate the resistance of the set of three resistors connected in parallel.

 b) If you took and plotted multiple points:

-1. For each data point, roughly how much did the current change from that of the previous point, compared to your results in Exercise 2 and QUESTION 5? **Note:** Your answer to this does not need to be precise.
+1. For each data point, roughly how much did the current change from that of the previous point, compared to your results in Exercise 2 and Question 5? **Note:** Your answer to this does not need to be precise.

 2. What is the resistance you calculate from the slope of your plot?

 c) What does your answer to a) or b) indicate about the total resistance of a parallel circuit with three resistors, compared to the resistance of the circuit with a single resistor in Exercise 2?

-a) How has the current changed roughly for each data point compared to your results in Exercise 2 and Question 5? **Note:** Your answer to this does not need to be precise.
-b) What is the resistance you measured from the slope of your plot?
-c) What does this imply of the total resistance of a parallel circuit with three resistors compared to a circuit with a two parallel resistors?
-With just a single resistor?
 :::
 :::

-You have now become familiarized with circuits with both parallel and series circuit elements.
-As discussed above points in a circuit are considered to be the same.
-Thus when we connect two or three resistors in parallel they all have the same voltage across them.
+You are now familiar with both series  and parallel circuits.
+As noted above,  in a circuit, two or more points that are connected by a wire are at the same potential, and are considered to be the same point.
+Thus, when we connect two or three resistors in parallel, they all have the same voltage across them.
 In this scenario, Ohm’s law applies to each resistor individually.
-If the resistance values are different, the current through that branch will also be different.
+If the resistance values are different, then the currents through them will also be different.

-In a parallel arrangement, the current can divide at the top junction and recombine at the bottom junction.
-Because there are multiple paths on which current can flow, more current can flow for a given voltage value.
-Thus, the equivalent resistance will be less than any one of the individual paths.
+When the current reaches two or more resistors at the first junction, it splits among them, and then recombines at the junction at the other end.
+Because there are multiple paths on which current can flow, for a given voltage across the resistors, more current can flow than could flow through any of the resistors alone.
+Thus, the equivalent resistance is less than that of any one of the individual resistances.

 The equation to determine the equivalent resistance of a network of parallel resistors is: